michmech/plausibility/README.md

 };
 ```

-With that, we have reached the grand finale: sentences such as *this fish is hot*, as well as sentences such as *this fresh fish is fresh*, are labelled as implausible.
+With that, we have reached the grand finale: sentences such as *this fish is hot*, as well as sentences such as *this fresh fish is fresh*, are labeled as implausible.

 ```
 Foods> p -lang=Eng "this fish is hot" | l -lang=0